bustoutsolutions/siesta/Docs/memory.md

 ### Memory Management

-Note that in the examples above, no code calls any sort of “removeObserver” method.
+Note that in the [example in the README](https://github.com/bustoutsolutions/siesta#basic-usage), no code calls any sort of “removeObserver” method.
 Siesta automatically removes observers when they are no longer needed.

-Siesta achieves this by introducing a notion of **observer ownership,** which ties an observer to the life cycle of an object.
+Siesta achieves this by introducing a notion of **observer ownership,** which ties an observer to the lifecycle of some object.
 Here’s how this mechanism plays out in a few common cases:

 #### Self-Owned Observer